 So, this brings us to why the company is running right now.

-An initial application was turned down by the FDA for various reasons, all of which, the company says, have now been rectified.
+An initial application was turned down by the FDA for various reasons, all of which, the company says, has now been rectified.
 It has resubmitted the application to the agency and the latter quickly accepted the former for review, suggesting that – on the face of it, at least – a claim that concerns be rectified is valid.

 Further, we now have a PDUFA in place for February 28, 2018.
 This is a company that is currently valued at just $283 million.
 If the FDA green lights this product, it will be well on its way towards a market worth two-thirds of $1 billion and, in turn, should pick up a rapid upside revaluation as and when it happens.

 As ever, this is a binary play, and the company will fall if the FDA doesn’t give ZTlido a regulatory thumbs up.
-Given the upside on offer, however, and for a more risk tolerant trader, it could be well worth a punt at current prices, even given the recent run.
+Given the upside on offer, however, and for a more risk-tolerant trader, it could be well worth a punt at current prices, even given the recent run.

 We will be updating our subscribers as soon as we know more.
 For the latest updates on SRNE, sign up below!